The Aviator (2004 film): Aircraft depicted and used

 Hughes HK-1 / H-4 Hercules (nicknamed the Spruce Goose for its all-wood construction), a giant flying boat transport—one of the largest and most famous aircraft ever built.
 As with the XF-11, its development was originally commissioned by the U.S. government during WWII in a contract with Hughes Aircraft, the war ended while the aircraft was still in development, the contract was canceled, and it became a topic in the resulting congressional investigation.
-Hughes responded that he would prove the Hercules could fly—and subsequently did so in a short hop in Long Beach Harbor (though historians note that the aircraft never escaped ground effect, near the surface, to fly completely free and at altitude).
-The airplane never flew again, and became a floating museum display, dockside in the harbor—eventually moved to the Evergreen Aviation Museum in Oregon.
+Hughes wanted to prove the Hercules could fly, and he subsequently did in a short hop in Long Beach Harbor (although historians note that the aircraft never escaped ground effect, near the surface, to fly completely free and at altitude).
+The airplane never flew again and became a floating museum display, dockside in the harbor—eventually moved to the Evergreen Aviation Museum in Oregon.
 The real aircraft was used sparingly in the movie, but only models of it actually move in the film.